dojo/docs/quickstart/arrays.rst

     array.some(arrayObject, callback, thisObject);
   });

+Semantically, calling ``dojo.some`` is like asking, "does the test this function performs hold true for at least one item ('some item') in the array?"
+Like ``dojo.forEach``, ``dojo.some`` iterates over the items in an array; however, it stops and returns ``true`` as soon as it encounters an item for which the provided callback returns ``true``.
+If the callback doesn't return ``true`` for even a single item, ``dojo.some`` returns ``false``.

-Imagine you are a manager of a famous bank.
+For example, imagine you are a manager of a famous bank.
 A client of you comes and visits your office asking for another million dollars as a credit.
-Now your bank policies only allows you to give each client one credit over 1 million, not two, not three - though you may have several smaller credits.
-Even 3 credits a 500.000 - weird bank.. anyways. dojo.some is the perfect function to tell you whether an array has some of the asked values:
+Now your bank policies only allow you to give each client one credit over 1 million, not two, not three - though you may have several smaller credits.
+Even 3 credits a 500.000 - weird bank.. anyways. dojo.some is the perfect function to tell you whether an array has some values satisfying this condition:

 .. cv-compound::